Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 \subsection{Checking Two Sets of Transitions}

-An abstracted version of the $\textsc{check-outgoing-transitions-impl}$ operator is presented in Algorithm~\ref{alg:virtual-clocks:check-outgoing-transitions}.
+The $\textsc{check-outgoing-transitions-impl}$ operator is presented in Algorithm~\ref{alg:virtual-clocks:check-outgoing-transitions}.
+The cases in which at least one of the sets is empty are skipped here, as they are straightforward.
 The operator takes as input two sets of outgoing action transitions, both using the same label, and a function that checks for virtual bisimulation in order $n-1$.
 If contradictions exist, at least one of them is returned.

 While implementing this operator is straightforward in the case of deterministic transitions, the non-deterministic case is more challenging, as we know from Example~\ref{ex:virtual-clocks:VCG:non-determ}.
-The cases in which at least one of the sets is empty are skipped here, as we are primarily interested in the significant aspects.
-For more details see \Appendix{section:appendix:check-outgoing-transitions}.
+Definition~\ref{def:virtual-clocks:VCG:CheckingForBoundedBisim:BoundedBiSim} requires the existence of a split satisfying the specified properties.
+If such a split exists, it must be identified.
+However, if no such split exists, we have to show nonexistence.
+Both tasks are non-trivial in the non-deterministic case, since the algorithm presented in the previous section only guarantees finding a contradiction if one exists, but does not guarantee that all contradictions will be detected.

 The main idea of the operator is to analyze each pair of transitions, with one transition drawn from each set, until a contradiction is found that cannot be resolved by analyzing a different split or until it is clear that no such contradiction exists.
 To achieve this, we initialize two matrices, each with as many rows as the first transition set has elements and as many columns as the second transition set has elements.
 The first matrix contains all contradictions found for each pair of transitions, while the second matrix contains a boolean for each pair of transitions, indicating whether all contradictions for that particular pair have already been found.
 Since we do not know anything about any pair in the beginning, we initialize each element of the first matrix with the empty set (no contradictions found yet) and each element of the second matrix with false.